tuangatech/MLOps-Projects/MLFlow-FastAPI-Fargate/README.md

 uvicorn main:app --host 0.0.0.0 --port 8000 --reload
 ```

-Once the server is running, open your browser and go to http://localhost:8000/ready This endpoint should return a simple response confirming that the app has started and the model is loaded successfully (e.g., `{"status": "ready"}`).
-You can also try hitting endpoints like `/predict` using tools like curl, Postman, or Swagger UI at http://localhost:8000/docs.
+Once the server is running
+- Open http://localhost:8000/ready - this endpoint should return `{"status": "ready"}` if the model loads correctly.
+- Open http://localhost:8000/docs - you can try out `/predict` endpoint via Swagger UI, just need to update input value and click Execute to get the prediction.

+This step confirms your environment is correctly set up and the model loads from S3 as expected.

 b.
-Test Docker Image Locally

-Once your app runs find locally, we can build and test it in a Docker container to simulate the real deployment environment.
+Build & Run Docker image locally

+Once the native run looks good, test the same app inside a Docker container — this mimics how it will run on AWS.
 We build the image and run the container to map port 80 inside the container to port 8000 on our local machine.
-(I actually updated file `build_push_docker.sh` to build docker image)

 ```bash
 cd docker